Hessah11/Hessah11.github.io/practicalList.md

 ## List of practicals

-In this module there were 9 practical sessions as follows:
+In this module there were 9 practical sessions for which the code has been posted on GitHUB and are as follows:

 1. [Data variables](https://github.com/Hessah11/GEOG5990/tree/master/Practicals/1_Data_Variables)
 2. [Code shrinking I](https://github.com/Hessah11/GEOG5990/tree/master/Practicals/2_Code_shrinking_I)